johlym/johnathan-org/src/_posts/2023-08-11-no-gpt-scrapey-scrapey.md

 ---
-title: Prevent ChatGPT from Scraping Your SIte
+title: Prevent ChatGPT from Scraping Your Site
 slug: no-gpt-scrapey-scrapey
 description: The goods you need to add to robots.txt to keep ChatGPT from consuming your work.
 author: null